infopark/scrivito_quote_widget/README.md

-# Scrivito Quote Qidget
+# Scrivito Quote Widget

 Add some Quotes e.g. Testimonials to your site.
-This gem will add a Quote Widget to your application.
+This gem will add a Quote Widget and a Quote Obj to your application.

 ## Installation